 The machine’s pedal Q-factor (spacing between the pedals) is pretty narrow as well.
 It is only approx 1.5″ (3.8 cm), which means that your feet’ position on the pedals is natural, without any lateral stress on your knees or ankles.

 Considering that the Max Trainer M3 has an almost entirely vertical path, user height range shouldn’t be an issue.
 Users up to 6’8″ (201 cm) should be able to use it with no problem as long as they don’t exceed the specified (300 lbs) weight capacity.

 Last but not least, the maximum pedal height is approx—15″ (38 cm).
 Therefore, you should place and use the machine in a room with a ceiling that is at least 15″ higher than yourself or the tallest user.

 M3 Drive and resistance

-This type of drive system not only improves the smoothness of the ride, but it also adds difficulty to the pedaling motion.
+This type of drive system improves the smoothness of the ride and adds difficulty to the pedaling motion.
 Also, since the transmissions use belts, not chains, drivetrain lubrication is not required.